accretional/statue/README.md

   Executing `npx statue init` triggers a post-install script.
 This script copies the template folder from within the library to your project, and updates configuration files (e.g., `svelte.config.js` and others) accordingly.

 - **Content Management:**
   Once set up, you can rapidly create a site by editing the Markdown files in the `content` folder.
 Group your content by simply creating new folders and adding Markdown files to them.
+If you want to modify the homepage, edit the `page.svelte` file under the `routes` folder.
+Additionally, you can extend your site by creating your own Svelte files within the `routes` folder.

 - **Static Site Generation:**
   When you run `npm run build`, the build process executes `hooks/server.js`.
 This file uses an `entries` method to scan all your project’s root routes and converts them into static pages.